OlekRaymond/CppUnit2Gtest/CONTRIBUTING.md

 4. **Test your changes thoroughly**
    - Run the full test suite: `ctest --test-dir build`
    - Test with both the examples and internal tests
-   - Verify your changes work with real CppUnit test cases
+   - Add real CppUnit test cases to examples if required

 5. **Submit a Pull Request**
-   - Reference the issue number in your PR description
+   - Reference the issue number in your PR description (i.e. "Closes #42")
    - Provide a clear description of what your changes do
    - Explain why the changes are necessary
    - Include any breaking changes or migration notes